drwahl/ansible-hosts/README.md

 }
 }
 ```
-Groups can also contain other groups, but currently this will only be traversed one relation deep.
-In other words, if groupA includes groupB, and groupB includes groupC, when you expand groupA, you will only get the hosts in groupA and groupB.
-This is not a design goal but simple the current state of things.
+Groups can also contain other groups.

 Below is a host grouping example:
 ```